Jimmyhjl/FCP-Final-/README.md

 - -test_defuant | executes the test_defuant function to validate the code

 - -test_networks | executes the test_networks function to validate the code
+- -network | takes an integer value for the number of nodes to plot a random network
 - -ring_network | takes an integer value for the number of nodes
 - -small_world | takes an integer value for the number of nodes
   - -re_wire | optionally specifiy the rewire probability (float) default is 0.2